cnschrader/Caitlin-Schrader/README.md

 ## About the app

 A portfolio with a brand statement, curated projects displayed, and a contact section.
+All content is displayed on one page, making it easy to navigate!

+Check out the deployed product [here](https://cnschrader.github.io/Caitlin-Schrader/)!

 ## Technologies used in this application